iskwipi/Point/README.md

 ## Keywords
 The currently reserved keywords are the following:
 - Special Values: True, False, Nothing
-- Data Types: Bool, Int, Float, String, Function, Any
+- Data Types: Bool, Int, Float, String, Any
 - Logical Operators: and, or, xor, not
 - Default Case Keyword: otherwise